resbazSQL/lc-webscraping/_episodes/02-dom.md

 This next exercise will allow us to practice with an XPath directly.
 It can also be very useful for debugging XPaths when you are using them in other programs and scripts.

-We can run XPath queries directly from within all major modern browsers, by enabling the built-in JavaScript console.
+We can run XPath queries directly from within all major modern browsers, by enabling the built-in Javascript console.

-> ## Exercise: Display the console in your browser
+> ## Exercise: display the console in your browser
 >
 > * In Firefox, use to the *Tools > Web Developer > Web Console* menu item.
-> * In Chrome, use the *View > Developer > JavaScript Console* menu item.
+> * In Chrome, use the *View > Developer > Javascript Console* menu item.
 > * In Safari, use the *Develop > Show Error Console* menu item.
 If your Safari browser doesn't have a Develop menu,
 >   you must first enable this option in the Preferences, see above.
 >